DiedB/Homey-WakeOnLan/README.txt

-Start devices remotely using Wake on LAN.
+Add devices in Homey’s LAN network by their MAC address.
+Start them remotely using flows or the Homey app.